CloudCompare/CloudComPy/sphinxDoc/userUseCases.rst

 You have to import the The :py:mod:`~.cloudComPy.CSF` plugin.

 The :py:func:`~.cloudComPy.CSF.computeCSF` function takes a ccPointCloud in input and several optional parameters.
-The function produce two clouds: "ground points" and "off-ground points".
+The function produce two clouds: "ground points" and "off-ground points", plus optionally, the cloth mesh.

 A first example with default parameters: